Virginia Senate Advances Bill to Expand Ranked Choice Voting in Local Elections

 "We don't yet have the permission to do that," said Board Member Susan Cunningham at a recent meeting.
 "If we did, it would make sense to do things all one way or the other."

 SB1009 co-sponsor Senator Adam Ebbin (Arlington) echoed the benefits of expanding RCV.
-He said "election officials should have the confidence of the majority of voters."
+He said "elected officials should have the confidence of the majority of voters."
 He added that Salim's bill could expand RCV across Virginia.

 Arlington isn't alone in exploring RCV as an alternative voting method.
 Charlottesville, for example, plans to use RCV in its city council primary in June, becoming the second locality in Virginia to implement the system.